Skip to main content

 6. Templates and Workspaces

-Notion.
-200+ templates from Notion plus 20,000+ community templates per Notion pricing page (May 2026).
-Project trackers, CRMs, wikis, course planners.
+Notion has 200+ templates from Notion plus 20,000+ community templates per Notion pricing page (May 2026).
+The library covers project trackers, CRMs, wikis, and course planners.

-Verdict.
-Notion wins decisively.
+Notion wins templates.

 7. Cross-Platform

-Notion. macOS, Windows, iOS, Android, web per Notion pricing page (May 2026).
+Notion supports macOS, Windows, iOS, Android, and web per Notion pricing page (May 2026).

-Verdict.
 Notion wins on cross-platform reach.

 What Daily Use Looks Like